Fall 2025: family fun in Montréal

 From the Plateau to Villeray to Rosemont

 A definite must-see is Mont Royal, our giant green lung of the city, is perfect for hanging out, walking, biking or jogging.
 Keep up to date on activities for children here.
-And gorgeous fall walks at Parc Jarry, Parc Laurier or Parc La Fontaine are best enjoyed with coffeehot chocolate and churros
+And gorgeous fall walks at Parc Jarry, Parc Laurier or Parc La Fontaine are best enjoyed with coffee, hot chocolate and churros.

-A little further north in Little Italy, roll up your sleeves for a special kid/parent pottery workshop or a Halloween-themed ceramic workshop for children at the charming Les Faiseurs café.
+A little further north in Little Italy, head over to Jean-Talon Market, then roll up your sleeves for a special kid/parent pottery workshop or a Halloween-themed ceramic workshop for children at the charming Les Faiseurs café.
 A little further east, in Petite-Patrie, step into Café des Habitudes, an environmentally-friendly and vegetarian café designed for today’s family.
-On stage, the Illusion Théâtre de marionettes puppet theatre recently renovated its space in the Petite-Patrie and offers a sublimely poetic programme for the entire family.
+On stage, the Illusion Théâtre de marionettes puppet theatre offers a sublimely poetic programme for the entire family and TOHU will wow young and old alike with its high-flying circus artistry.
+You can also stroll through the huge Parc Frédéric-Back, an ambitious environmental rehabilitation project in Montréal with a truly unique atmosphere.

 Outremont and Westmount